The U.S. Army is rolling out a new fitness test, the ACFT 3.0, the first change to the test in 40 years.

 - Perfect, 13:30 minutes

-This is the only event that tests aerobic ability and has been a part of the Army’s fitness program since its inception.
+This is the only event that tests aerobic ability instead of focusing on muscular endurance, and it has been a part of the Army’s fitness program since its inception.
 It’s done outdoors, on a flat, measured course.

-Suggested training is sprint intervals of 30-, 60-, and 120-second duration, and hill sprints.
-If you’ve been humbled in the previous events, here is the place to regain some pride.
+The suggested training is sprint intervals of 30-, 60-, and 120-second duration, as well as hill sprints.
+If you’ve been humbled in the previous events, here is the place to regain pride.

 What You’ll Need To Do The ACFT Yourself